grantrostig/git_usage_cheat_sheet/README.txt

 # ========== Figure out what is happing!?!
 # summary of the 5 possible singular states a change (to a file) can be in:
-# stash, workspace, index, local repository, upstream (or origin?) repository
+# stash, workspace, index (AKA staging,cache), local repository, upstream (or origin?) repository
 git stash list
 git fetch -v
 git branch -lavv
 git status -vv
 git show --pretty=fuller [<object>]
+git log ....?
+git diff ....?

 # ========== Rebase (the alternative to merge - an area of disagreement between many)
 # you are told to rebase to the current state of master by the technical lead, so you perform these steps:
-# get your local repo into a stable state.
+# first get your local repo into a stable state, meaning what?: fetch??, commit??, stash??
 git rebase origin/master